palewire/go-big-with-github-actions/docs/deploy.md

 * An RSS feed of the latest [mobile alerts sent by the Washington Post](https://github.com/dwillis/wapo-alerts)
 * A range of social media bots that post selections from [public](https://mastodon.palewi.re/@OldLAPhotos) [data](https://mastodon.palewi.re/@laxweather) [sources](https://mastodon.palewi.re/@sanbornmaps)

-In this chapter we'll show how you can schedule an Action to share data using another one GitHub's powerful tools, GitHub Pages.
+In this chapter, we'll show how to schedule an Action to share data using another powerful GitHub tool: GitHub Pages.

 [GitHub Pages](https://pages.github.com/) is a free service that will host files in a GitHub repository as a public website.
 Yes, free.

-Many people use Pages to publish their blogs, porfolios and other personal websites.
-But it can be used for any app that only requires flat files like HTML, CSS and JavaScript to run.
+Many people use Pages to publish their blogs, portfolios and other personal websites.
+However, it can also be used for any app that only requires flat files like HTML, CSS, and JavaScript to run.

 [![Pages homepage](_static/pages-homepage.png)](https://pages.github.com/)